nikhil49023/wealthin-web/README.md

 git push -u origin main
 ```

-Now, your new GitHub repository at `https://github.com/nikhil49023/Financifyv3.git` will contain all the code for the Artha app.
+Now, your new GitHub repository at `https://github.com/nikhil49023/Financifyv3.git` will contain all the code for the WealthIn app.